 - It gives integrated support for unit testing.

 - Many extensions are available for Flask, which can improve its functionalities.

-Tough to get accustomed with a larger Flask app – As the development of a web app utilising Flask can initiate a mixture of twists and turns, a web programmer entering the project mid-way can strive to come to understand how it has been developed.
-The modular nature of this micro framework can perturb the coders, who will have to familiarise themselves with every constituent part.
+- Tough to get accustomed to a larger Flask app – As the development of a web app utilising Flask can initiate a mixture of twists and turns, a web programmer entering the project mid-way can strive to come to understand how it has been developed.
+The modular nature of this micro-framework can perturb the coders, who will have to familiarise themselves with every constituent part.

 Famous companies that make use of the Flask Framework